AD-Archer/Nixos/README.md

 *   Switched to the NixOS default firewall, renaming `ufw.nix` to `firewall.nix`.
 *   Ensured the backup service has `bash` and `git` correctly set in its PATH.
 *   Numerous automatic and manual backup commits throughout the day, reflecting continuous progress.

+#### Part 10

+Here are the additional changes for today's NixOS flake log:

+*   Switched to the NixOS default firewall, renaming `ufw.nix` to `firewall.nix`.
+*   Ensured the backup service has `bash` and `git` available in its PATH.
+*   Included several manual updates and general configuration adjustments throughout the day.